BenRoe/MMM-SystemStats/README.md

 		<tr>
 			<td><code>host</code></td>
 			<td>A name or address of the host to get the system stats from.
+				Only necessary if you want to get the stats from a remote host.
 				<br><b>Default value:</b> <code>localhost</code>
 			</td>
 		</tr>